salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-This distortion throws an exception when the `mode` value is not `closed`, which prevents exposing the shadow DOM and also guards against additional modes potentially added later.
+This distortion restricts access to the element's `shadowRoot` property.
+Only code that's running in the same sandbox can access the property.
 <hr>
 <a name="elementdocsattributes-gettermd"></a>